 Be sure to read the information that comes with your cookware set to see what they recommend.

-Ceramic coated cookware is a little different than 100% ceramic cookware and usually should not be heated more than 350°F degrees.
+Ceramic coated cookware is a little different than 100% ceramic cookware, as seen in our Xtrema cookware reviews, and usually should not be heated more than 350°F degrees.
 That lower temperature is often because of the rubber handles that come attached to most sets.

 However, some brands of higher end ceramic cookware come with metal handles for higher heat cooking.